photomotionbv/mqtt-sysmon/README.md

 MQTT.

-This script has been tested on recent versions of various Linux distributions (Ubuntu, Raspberry Pi OS, Armbian, Alpine, and DD-WRT) on AMD64, ARM(64) and RISC-V based devices.
+This script has been tested on recent versions of various Linux distributions (Ubuntu, Raspberry Pi OS, Armbian, Alpine, and OpenWRT) on AMD64, ARM(64) and RISC-V based devices.
 Given its relative simplicity, it probably works on virtually any Linux device that allows installing a handful of (generic) dependencies.